SWP391-MaintenanceManagementSystem/SWP391_FE/README.md

-# 🚗 Auto Maintenance Management System - Frontend
+# 🚗 EV Service Center Maintenance Management System - Frontend

-This is the frontend for the Auto Maintenance Management System, a web application designed to streamline vehicle maintenance operations.
+This is the frontend for the EV Service Center Maintenance Management System, a web application designed to streamline vehicle maintenance operations.
 It provides a user-friendly interface for customers, technicians, and administrators to manage bookings, services, and vehicle information.

 ## 📝 Features